 BEST MOVING AVERAGES ON 15MIN CHART

-The 15 minutes time frame is mostly used by many traders alongside H4 for time frame top-down analysis.
+The 15-minute time frame is mostly used by many traders alongside H4 for time frame top-down analysis.

 They can be useful after a proper market analysis on the H4 chart.

-The 15 minutes moving average for entry will be the 21 EMA (shift 1) to see full Moving average settings, check above on the Best moving averages for 4 hour chart setup that works.
+The 15-minute moving average for entry will be the 21 EMA (shift 1) to see full Moving average settings, check above for the Best moving averages for 4 hour chart setup that works.